sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: No configured authentication for "%(username)s" of type "%(credentials_type)s".
-:Groups: failure, session, failure-high, failure-specific, operational
+:Groups: operational, session, failure, failure-high, failure-specific
 :From version: 4.0.0
 :To version: 4.26.0
 :Description: None